 Charlie Gorman, led the Institute from 2003 to 2014.
 He came from Snap-on Diagnostics where he was the Director of Emissions Programs.
 He is well known for his volunteer efforts to promote government/industry cooperatives as agencies seek to enforce and manage emissions legislation and regulations.
 In 1998 he was awarded the prestigious "ETI Founders Award" for rebuilding the Institute's technical group structure so that it would be better aligned with accepted automotive industry standards and trends.

 During his tenure he helped form the National Automotive Service Task Force (NASTF) and served as its Chairman from 2006 to 2010 and again in 2013.
 He also transformed the ETI TEK-NET Library from a paper based Physical Library to an electronic DVD Library and then to an online library of unique material needed by scan tool companies to build their products.

-Greg Potter, our current Executive Manager, has been actively involved in ETI since 1985, holding many positions within the organization including 3 terms on the Board of Directors, President of the ETI Board of Directors from 2004 – 2006, Technical Manager from 1994 -1997, Scan Tool Group Chairman from 2010 to present, as well as serving on various Committees including the Marketing and Program Committees.
+Greg Potter, our current Executive Manager, has been actively involved in ETI since 1985, holding many positions within the organization including 3 terms on the Board of Directors, President of the ETI Board of Directors from 2004 – 2006, Technical Manager from 1994 -1997, Scan Tool Group Chairman from 2010 to 2014, as well as serving on various Committees including the Marketing and Program Committees.
 Potter also received ETI’s highest honor, the “ETI Founders Award”, in 2010 for his outstanding contributions to the Institute.